When you retire, your current level of income will most likely change.

 Are there any major tax issues that I need to watch out for?

-If you want to enjoy your hard-earned pension wealth, you probably want to minimise the amount of tax that you have to pay on it.
-If this is the case, there are three major issues that you need to avoid:
+If you want to enjoy your hard-earned pension wealth, you probably want to minimise the amount of tax you have to pay on it.
+If this is the case, there are three major issues you need to avoid:

 Being subject to multiple tax codes